quantumdemo/OIBSIP/Project1/README.md

 This project is licensed under the MIT License.

 ## Contact
-For questions, please reach out to [your email] or open an issue on GitHub.
+For questions, please reach out to me via <a href= "mailto:afeezolalekanalimi@gmail.com">mail</a> or open an issue on GitHub.